jchai01/jchai01/content/posts/ssh-with-github.md

 # Create SSH key

-`ssh-keygen -o -t rsa -C "any comment”`
+`ssh-keygen -o -t rsa -C "any comment"`

 - The -o flag forces the tool to generate SSH keys with the OpenSSH format.
 - The -t flag specifies the type of SSH keys to create.